Exploration of Overlap Volumes for Radiotherapy Plan Evaluation with the Aim of Healthy Tissue Sparing: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We presented a novel way of exploring radiotherapy plans with a focus on overlap volumes.
-We demonstrated that the approach can also be used for hot spot detection using the same principle.
-Although, our system can not be directly compared to any existing system -- as they do not implement the exploratory component -- our evaluation showed the validity of our approach.
+We present a novel way of exploring radiotherapy plans with a focus on overlap volumes.
+We demonstrate that the approach can also be used for hot spot detection.
+Our evaluation shows the validity of our approach.

-Furthermore, we gained insights in how to improve some aspects to better fit the inspection of original structures, for instance, the color coding of the chords to use the maximum dose value instead of the mean.

-The 3D visualization can still be improved to better support a zero setup approach, for instance, using an approach to synchronize 2D slice views and 3D volumetric views \cite{Kohlmann2007} to reduce manual effort which is still present in our system.

-Volume overlaps with PET based regions of interest for dose boosting~\cite{Even2015}, e.g. PET-based dose painting in non-small cell lung cancer, could be another possible application.
-Similar to the inclusion of iso-dose volumes, volumes based on the standard uptake value (SUV) could be added and used the same way.
-This could also be extended to show multiple overlaps, for instance, the PTV, the SUV volume and iso-dose overlap.
-Furthermore, Volume-to-Dose-Dose overlaps for re-planning could be defined similarly, using dose distributions from past and current treatment plans, thereby showing also previous dose regions on OARs, where further reduction might be advisable due to past irradiation.
+Volume overlaps with PET-based regions for dose boosting~\cite{Even2015}, e.g. dose painting in non-small cell lung cancer, could be another possible application.
+Volumes based on the standard uptake value (SUV) could be added and used similar to dose regions.
+This could also be extended to show multiple overlaps, e.g., the PTV, the SUV volume, and the dose region overlap.
+Similarly, overlaps with dose regions using past and current dose distributions could be used for re-planning, and help planners to decide where further reduction might be advisable due to past irradiation.